gnebbia/gnu_linux_appunti/README.md

 feel.
-For example, the KDE Plasma Desktop uses the X11 windowing system, the KWin window manager, the Qt widget, the KDE display manager, and the KDE Software Compilation (the many KDE applications such as Kate, Konsole, Phonon, and the many K* applications).
+For example, the KDE Plasma Desktop uses the X11 windowing system, the KWin window manager, the Qt widget, the KDE display manager, and the KDE Software Compilation (the many KDE applications such as Kate, Konsole, Phonon, and the many KDE applications).

 In summary, a desktop environment is the collection or a bundled